Cell (biology): Multicellularity

 Multicellular behavior is demonstrated by microorganisms that are cloned from a single cell and form visible microbial colonies.
 A microbial consortium of two or more species can form a biofilm by the secretion of extracellular polymeric substances (EPSs).
 Slime molds consist of different groups of microorganisms grouped together in a multicellular-like fashion.

 The first evidence of multicellularity in an organism comes from cyanobacteria-like organisms that lived between 3 and 3.5 billion years ago.
 Cyanobacteria are variable in morphology, filamentous forms exhibit functional cell differentiation such as heterocysts (for nitrogen fixation), akinetes (resting stage cells), and hormogonia (reproductive, motile filaments).
 These, together with the intercellular connections they possess, are considered the first signs of multicellularity.

 Staining of a nematode Caenorhabditis elegans highlights the nuclei of its cells.

-Multicellularity was made possible by the development of the extracellular matrix (ECM) similar in function to the bacterial ECM that consists of extracellular polymeric substances.
+Multicellularity was made possible by the development of the extracellular matrix (ECM) similar in function to the bacterial EPS that consists of extracellular polymeric substances.
 EPS enables microbial cell adhesion, and is believed to be the first evolutionary step toward multicellular organisms.
 Basement membranes are a type of specialized extracellular matrix that surrounds most animal tissues, and are essential in their formation.
-Their emergence coincided with the origin of multicellularity.
+Extracellular matrix components of laminin domains, integrated with other proteins such as cadherins have been described in single-celled motile choanoflagellates that pre-dates the evolutionary emergence of basement membranes, one of the two types of ECM.
+The emergence of the basement membrane coincided with the origin of multicellularity.
+The other type of ECM is the interstial matrix.

 The evolution of multicellularity from unicellular ancestors has been replicated in the laboratory, in evolution experiments using predation as the selective pressure.